 Cell phones for seniors with features they’ll love

 When it comes to cell phones for seniors, technology has adapted to offer features that make calling, texting and connecting easier for people as they age.
-If you, a parent or a grandparent is thinking of trading in a phone or buying a new one, here are some things to look for.
+If you, a parent or a grandparent is thinking of trading in a phone or looking for a good match for their Verizon senior plan, here are some things to look for.

 Consider a flip phone for seniors.